eugenelin89/getting_cleaning_data_project/README.md

 ##### Cleaning Raw Data
+A R script, with the name run_analysis.R, was created to perform the following task:
 ###### 1. Merges the training and the test sets to create one data set.
 * a.
 Horizontally merge X_train.txt, subject_train.txt, and y_train.txt
 * b.
 Horizontally merge X_test.txt, subject_Test.txt, and y_test.txt